-Land held for resale is recorded at the lower of cost or net realizable value.
+Long lived assets held for resale are recorded at the lower of cost or net realizable value.
 Cost includes costs for land acquisition and improvements required to prepare the land for servicing such as clearing, stripping and leveling charges.
-Related development costs incurred to provide infrastructure such as water and wastewater services, roads, sidewalks and street lighting are recorded as physical assets under the respective function.
+Related development costs incurred to provide infrastructure such as water and wastewater services, roads, sidewalks, street lighting and buildings are recorded as physical assets under the respective function.
 Proceeds from sales of land held for resale are recorded as revenue in the period in which the events giving rise to the transfer occurred, providing the transfers are authorized, the eligibility criteria have been met and reasonable estimates of the amounts can be made.